Terrastories/terrastories/README.md

 ## Developing with Terrastories

-To find out how to develop with the Terrastories app, click [here](DEVELOPMENT.md)
+To find out how to develop with the Terrastories app, read our [developer guide](DEVELOPMENT.md) and check out our [Developer Community](https://terrastories.io/community/) pages on the Terrastories website.

 ## Contributing